First Franco-Dahomean War: Background

 At the close of the 19th century, European powers were busy conquering and colonising much of Africa.
-In what is today Benin, the main colonial power was the French Third Republic.
+In what is today Benin, the main colonial power was the Third French Republic.
 The French had established commercial ties with the indigenous peoples of the area including one of West Africa's most powerful states at the time, the Fon kingdom of Dahomey.
 In 1851, a Franco-Dahomean friendship treaty was ratified allowing the French to operate commercially and missionaries to enter the country.

 By 1890, the Fon kingdom of Dahomey was at the height of its power.
 It laid claim to almost all the coast of modern Benin plus much of south-central Benin as far north as Atcheribé.
 One of Dahomey's most important tributaries was the small kingdom of Porto-Novo near the coast.
 The kingdom had been at odds with Dahomey on and off since the middle of the 18th century.

 In 1861, Porto-Novo was attacked by British anti-slaving ships.
 Porto-Novo asked for and received French protection in 1863, but this was rejected by Dahomey.
 Another issue of contention was the status of Cotonou, a port the French believed was under their control because of a treaty signed by Dahomey's representative in Whydah.
 Dahomey ignored all French claims there as well and continued to collect customs from the port.